opf-postman/sap-commerce-cloud-open-payment-framework-integration/README.md

 The meaning of some fields in environment variables:
 **token**: A Bearer token to access open payment framework core.
 **rootUrl**: The root URL of open payment framework service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap
-**service**: The service name of open paymennt framework service, e.g. opf-stage.
+**service**: The service name of open payment framework service, e.g. opf-stage.
 **accountGroupId**: The ID of merchant account group you created in open payment framework workbench.
 **accountId**: The ID of account you created under the account group.